 Go home earlier.
 On busy weekdays it turned out that we sometimes pressed the cash button instead of the credit button (they were placed so close to each other in the point-of-sale), and then it was so easy to forget to refund it.
 Only taking card payments improves accuracy and makes a huge difference at the end of every day.
 I mean now, our till always balances!
 It makes it easier to do the accounts every week, every day and we don’t waste time reconciling receipts.

 Don’t fear theft.
 There will always be opportunistic people out there, some of them might end up working for you.
 It has luckily never happened to us at Over Under, but since we became a 100% cashless business there are no opportunities to steal or take money, and so no need for us to worry about it.

 Spare the environment.
 We offer printed receipts if anyone asks for it – but in 9 out of 10 cases, we just email it to the customer.
 Going cashless has made it so much easier, both for the business and the customer.
 He or she gets the receipt straight to their phone.

 After a three month trial period, Ed and the growing Over Under crew made the final decision to go fully cashless.

-– Yep, we had queues out the doors for like 25 minutes.
+– Yep, we had queues out the doors for 25 minutes.
 You’ve got to make a name for yourself.
 When giving them away, we also let everyone know that we would go cashless.
 It’d become a differentiator for us – in addition to the friendly and progressive image of Over Under Coffee.